lanl-aea/waves/docs/tutorial_09_post_processing.rst

       :language: Python

 The post-processing script is the first Python 3 script introduced in the core tutorials.
-It differs from the Abaqus journal files by executing against the Python 3 interpretter of the launching `Conda`_ environment where WAVES is installed.
+It differs from the Abaqus journal files by executing against the Python 3 interpretter of the launching `Conda`_ environment where |PROJECT| is installed.
 Unlike the Abaqus Python 2 environment used to execute journal files, users have direct control over this environment and can use the full range of Python packages available with the `Conda`_ package manager.